What Is Syncope?

 If your blood pressure drops too low, your brain may not get enough oxygen-rich blood.
 Your body responds by losing consciousness briefly.
 You also slump or fall down.
 This problem is called syncope, fainting, or a blackout.

 Syncope happens suddenly.
-But you may have warning signs first, including dimmed vision, lightheadedness, or a rapid heartbeat.
+First you may have warning signs, including dimmed vision, lightheadedness, or a rapid heartbeat.
 Or you may have no warning signs at all.
-After syncope, you recover quickly.
-But you may feel tired.
+After syncope, you recover quickly, but you may feel tired.

 Is It Serious?